LKummer/Satellite/doc/content/guide/_index.md

 +++
 title = "Guides"
-description = "New to Satelite?
+description = "New to Satellite?
 You should probably start here."
 +++